jduffymclaughlin/Pitch-Analytics/README.md

 “Half the variations which are calculated in a tournament game turn out to be completely superfluous.
 Unfortunately, no one knows in advance which half.” – Jan Timman

-The purpose of this repo is to better understand the card game of Pitch - a rare and compelling card game that can best be described as a team-based adaptation of High-Low-Jack.
-All those who play are obsessed.
+The purpose of this repo is to better understand the card game of Pitch - a compelling and highly addictive card game that can best be described as a team-based adaptation of High-Low-Jack.

 ```
 https://en.wikipedia.org/wiki/Pitch_(card_game)